heyunjie0305-svg/Sydney-Property-Affordability/README.md

 ```

 ### 2️⃣ Add custom Sydney region mapping

-Joined the raw property data with a custom `regions.csv` table to group selected suburbs into broader Sydney regions (e.g., Inner West, North Shore).
+Next, I joined the raw property data with a custom regions.csv table to group selected suburbs into broader Sydney regions such as Inner West and North Shore.
 This made it possible to compare affordability at both the suburb and regional levels.

 ```sql
 JOIN regions r